-You may not be divorced or even separated when you find out that your spouse has been stealing money from you.
+You may not be divorced or even separated when you find out that your spouse stole money from you.

 When your husband or wife steals money from your bank account or wallet, they may have lied to you to cover up their act and broken your trust.

 Lies like these can be especially damaging to any relationship and you might find it difficult to trust your partner about other matters in the future.

 Stealing money from a spouse isn’t something that’s easy to overlook and you might be wondering why they had to lie to you and what they spent the money on.